stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The *8-cwd_state* saves output of the command to a file The **9-duplicate_last_line** script duplicates the last line in file given.
-The **10-no_more_js** script finds and delets all js files in directory and subdirectory
+The **10-no_more_js** script finds and delets all js files in directory and subdirectory The **11-directories** script counts directories in current directory